Zuzzuc/FreezeX/README.md

 A simple script that will freeze all procceses except for itself and the supplied ones.

 ##Usage
-Please note that using {1..someLargeNumber} will slow this script down if the number is large. <br>I fixed this in an update, so it should not slow it down as much anymore.
+Please note that using {1..someLargeNumber} will slow this script down if the number is large.

 Usage is: "./FreezeX.sh 1 2 3 4"